davatorium/rofi/doc/rofi.1.markdown

     Default: '-'

-### Layout and Themeing
+### Layout and Theming

-**IMPORTANT**
+**IMPORTANT:**
-  In newer **rofi** releases all the themeing options are moved into the new theme format.
-The are no longer normal **rofi** options that can be passed directly on the commandline (there are to many).
+  In newer **rofi** releases, all the theming options have been moved into the new theme format.
+They are no longer normal **rofi** options that can be passed directly on the commandline (there are too many).
   Small snippets can be passed on the commandline: `rofi -theme-str 'window {width: 50%;}'` to override a single setting.
-The are merged into the current theme.
+They are merged into the current theme.
-  They can also be appened at the end of the **rofi** config file to override parts of the theme.
+  They can also be appended at the end of the **rofi** config file to override parts of the theme.

 Most of the following options are **deprecated** and should not be used.
 Please use the new theme format to customize **rofi**.
 More information about the new format can be found in the **rofi-theme(5)** manpage.